 A: I would say its different, on some levels it's harder and on other levels it's far easier.
-All in all I would say that work here is more rewarding, I certainly feel more fulfilled and I look forward to going to work, enjoy the time I spend with my colleagues and clients and although the day flies by the pace is much slower.
+All in all I would say that work here is more rewarding, I certainly feel more fulfilled and I look forward to going to work, and enjoy the time I spend with my colleagues and clients and although the day flies by the pace is much slower.

 Q: Did a relocation company help you with your move?

-A: No unfortunately not we had to learn what to do and what not to do through fellow expats who lived there already.
+A: No, unfortunately not we had to learn what to do and what not to do through fellow expats who lived there already.